atlanticwave-sdx/sdx-controller/README.md

 ### With pytest

 If you want to avoid tox and run [pytest] directly, that is possible too.
-You will need to run MongoDB and RabbitMQ, which can be launched with Docker:
+You will need to run RabbitMQ and MongoDB, with Docker perhaps:

 ```console
 $ docker run --rm -d --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:latest